 Angus McLeod Vision Award – Volunteer Achievement

-This award is to honour Angus McLeod’s contribution as a long time OLTA volunteer.
-Angus was active as an OLTA Governor, Chair of the OLTAP Committee (over 10 years) and Ontario representative to the Canadian Land Trust Alliance.
-The Angus McLeod Vision Award recognizes individuals who have made outstanding contributions to the land trust community at the local and/or provincial level in a volunteer capacity.
+The Angus McLeod Vision Award honours Angus’ contribution as a long-time OLTA volunteer.
+Angus was active as an OLTA Governor, Chair of the OLTAP Committee (over 10 years), and Ontario representative to the Canadian Land Trust Alliance.

 OLTA Vision Award – Professional Achievement

-The OLTA Vision Award recognizes individuals who have made outstanding contributions to the land trust community at the local and/or provincial level in a professional capacity.
+The OLTA Vision Award recognizes individuals who have made outstanding contributions to the land trust community at the local and/or provincial level in a professional (paid) capacity.
+Consideration will be given to the nominee’s length and breadth of service,

-The OLTA Emerging Land Trust Leader Award recognizes individuals 35 years and under who have made outstanding contributions to the land trust community at the local and/or provincial level in a professional capacity.
+The OLTA Emerging Land Trust Leader Award recognizes individuals 35 years old and under who have made outstanding contributions to the land trust community at the local and/or provincial level in either in a professional (paid) or volunteer role.
+Consideration will be given to a contribution to a leadership or pioneering effort in one or more areas, success in inspiring others, or demonstrating the potential to have strong future impacts on conservation.

 OLTA Land Trust Award for Excellence

-The OLTA Land Trust Award for Excellence recognizes land trusts who are raising the bar for excellence in conservation or community engagement.
-As the global conservation movement becomes more sophisticated and better-informed, land trusts are responding by increasing the sophistication of their conservation efforts, practices and operations.
-Community-based land trusts value and prioritize their connection to their local communities, and must continue to evolve and embrace the growing diversity of those communities.
+The OLTA Land Trust Award for Excellence recognizes land trusts that are raising the bar for excellence in conservation or community engagement.
+As the global conservation movement becomes more sophisticated and better-informed, Ontario organizations are responding by increasing their conservation efforts, practices, and operations.
+As community-based organizations, they value their connections to their local communities and make sincere efforts to embrace the evolving diversity of those communities.